graasp/graasp-insights/docs/graasp-insights-user-guide.md

 ![Validations table](./figures/validations-with-table.png)

+> Note: New validation algorithms can be added in the `Algorithms` tab.
+For more information about how to add an algorithm to Graasp Insights, jump to the [Adding an algorithm](#Adding-an-algorithm) section.

 # Results

 The `Results` tab displays the datasets resulting from executing algorithms.

 ![Results tab](./figures/results.png)

-Similar to the `Datasets tab`, various information about a result is displayed and its content can be inspected with the `View result` icon.
+Similar to the `Datasets` tab, various information about a result is displayed and its content can be inspected with the `View result` icon.

 After having certified that the dataset was properly anonymized using the [Validations](#Validations) screen, you can export it into your file system by clicking on the `Export result` icon (floppy disk).